Maghnie/docs/aedifion.analytics/README.md

 ### Configuring an analysis

-Configuring analysis is the process to individualize the analysis which should be run on an [instanced component](../glossary.md#instanced-component).
+Configuring analyses is the process to individualize the analysis which should be run on an [instanced component](../glossary.md#instanced-component).
 Choices are:

 * Which [analysis functions](./#analysis-functions) shall be run on the component?
 This can be a subset of the analysis functions available for the [component data model](../glossary.md#component-data-model).
 * It is possible to define several configurations on the same instanced component and thus create individual analysis sets.
 * Advanced settings: analyse multi-time intervals.
 This option allows to perform analyses over a fixed number of time intervals, a fixed interval length or a combination of both.

-The analysis configuration will be passed to the [analytics runtime](./#analysis-runtime) when [analysis results](./#results) of this configuration are queried.
+The analysis configuration will be passed to the [analytics runtime](./#analysis-runtime) when [analysis results](./#exploring-results) of this configuration are queried.

 ### Exploring results

 Querying results is easy: Choose a start and end time and an [analysis config](./#configuring-an-analysis) which shall be executed.
-The [analytics runtime](./#analysis-runtime) will evaluate the [analysis functions](./#analysis-functions) of the config and return its results within the next seconds.
+The [analytics runtime](./#analysis-runtime) will evaluate the [analysis functions](./#analysis-functions) of the config and return its results within seconds.

 Depending on the utilized analysis functions, the result type differentiates.
-A set of key performance indicators, restructured or virtually determined time series, qualitative evaluations - e.g. in traffic light colors -, notification types, interpretations and recommendations is returned.
+A set is returned, of key performance indicators, restructured or virtually determined time series, qualitative evaluations - e.g. in traffic light colors -, notification types, interpretations and recommendations.

-**Key performance indicators:** Known indicators from engineering and thermodynamics in order to get a quick, comparable overview over a components operation and performance, e.g., the coefficient of performance.
+**Key performance indicators:** Known indicators from engineering and thermodynamics in order to get a quick, comparable overview over a component's operation and performance, e.g., the coefficient of performance.

 **Restructured time series:** Restructuring time series helps to focus on a certain aspect of the time series and allows visual analysis of this aspect.
 E.g., the overall load distribution of a component can easily be analysed via a load duration graph which is just a restructured power time series.